uc-cdis/gen3-qa/suites/guppy/tier-access-exclude-sensitive-records-testPlan.md

 * Sensitive records that are in unaccessible resources should not be included in the count.

 ## Setup for backwards compatibility test
 1. Same as original setup, but Guppy should have sensitive study exclusion disabled.
-(No `tier_access_exclude_sensitive_records` in config)
+(No `tierAccessSensitiveRecordExclusionField` in config)

 ## Backwards compatibility test
 1.  __Accessible records__: POST `[guppyURL]/graphql` with body: